machinexa2/My-Tools/README.md

 * RSA-Tools: RSA Scripts
 * HackingScripts: Some Scripts to save time

-## Script like tools not yet released
+## Script like tools not yet released/ not developed
 * URLCleaner
 * HostChecker
 * InsaneBuster